hasibsahibzada/javascript-hard-parts/java-script-essentials.md

 - Non-primitive datatypes.
 Store multiple and complex values.
 The data type is called Object
   - Object: Key pair values. `a = {test: '123', b: 'hi'} `
   - Array: ordered list of elements. `a = [1, 2, 3]`

+## What is Hoisting ?
+Is a process of taking all local and global variable and function declarations are moved on top.
+In the example bellow variable `a`is declared and put in the top by javascript so that the console log could access it.
+`
+console.log(a);  // this will still show undefined value (Meaning the variable a is declared but has no value in it) const a = 'test';
+`